-Serbia: Electricity trading map flow between Republika Srpska and Serbia, hints and tricks vs issues and market rules29.
-July 2013. / News Serbia Energy
+Serbia: Electricity trading map flow between Republika Srpska and Serbia, hints and tricks vs issues and market rules, News Serbia Energy

 Serbia has a lack of electricity and its season and daily needs are not harmonized- it has electricity surplus in spring and lack of electricity in winter.
 It needs more electricity during night than during day.